Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 ### minecraft:shulker_bullet

--   The entity will leave a trail of `minecraft:shulker_bullet` particles
+-   The entity will leave a trail of `minecraft:shulker_bullet` particles.

 ---

 ### minecraft:slime

--   The entity will create slime particles when falling
+-   The entity will create slime particles when falling.

+---

+### minecraft:snowball

+-   Removes hitbox.
+-   You can't interact with entity anymore.
+-   Spawns at player's head.
+-   Entity ignores gravity.
+-   Removes entity shadow.
+-   Entity only faces South.
+-   Cannot make step sounds.

 ---